MoldyMacaroniX/dashword.net/_src/posts/how-to-fix-youtuber-inclusivity-in-the-geometry-dash-awards.md

 But even then, I admit that categorizing a lot of YouTubers would be difficult.
 YouTubers like Cob make a good balance of content playing the game and content talking about the game.

-Other obvious categories, such as live commentary and post commentary, sound good on the surface--but even then, there are loads of YouTubers who do a lot of both, such as myself.
+Other obvious categories, such as live commentary and post commentary, sound good on the surface—but even then, there are loads of YouTubers who do a lot of both, such as myself.

 I think the best bet would be to categorize YouTubers based on more objective metrics.
 This is even [what has been suggested to be done with levels](https://twitter.com/vipringd/status/1604246600997654529).

 Even just breaking the category into above and below 100,000 subscribers would make a big difference and allow for more YouTubers to get the stage.

-You could also split the category based on language to include more YouTubers outside the English community--but that doesn't seem to have been a problem this year.
+You could also split the category based on language to include more YouTubers outside the English community—but that doesn't seem to have been a problem this year.

-At the end of the day--I cannot say this enough--I understand it is hard categorizing Geometry Dash YouTubers.
+At the end of the day—I cannot say this enough—I understand it is hard categorizing Geometry Dash YouTubers.
 Instead, I largely think the better solution is to just [include more nominees](#include-more-nominees), as I've already stated.

 # 3. Have The Committee Choose The Nominees